LukeGus/Termix-Docs/docs/json-import.md

 ## Notes

 - Maximum 100 hosts per import
-- File should contain a "hosts" array or be an array of host objects
+- File must contain a "hosts" array or be an array of host objects
 - Use the Download Sample button in the Host Manager to get a complete example file
+- Credential authentication requires existing credentials to be created first before importing
+- Sensitive data (passwords/keys) is excluded from exports

 ## Support